Sympathy Message Examples in the Workplace

 When a colleague has passed away

 Long-time coworkers can feel like part of your family.
 Extend your care and concern to their own families should a coworker or colleague pass away.
-Even if you did not know family members well, your well wishes and memories can offer great comfort, and perhaps even new perspectives on how their loved one was seen by others.
+It is a good idea to share fond memories, as well.
+Even if you did not know family members well, give your well wishes and a happy memory or two.
+The right words can offer great comfort and perhaps even new perspectives on how others saw their loved one.

 - I hope this message finds you surrounded by strength and compassion.
 [Name] was loved by many.
 You are as well.

 - Your family extends to ours at the office.
 We share in your grief and wish you peace.

 - [Name] will be sorely missed.
 [Their] memory and impact will always be felt here.

 - It was a joy to work with [name], and I will always remember [him/her/them] here.